truedat101/dlang-sv-community/README.md

 - [] actual adoption in the enterprise or research community
 - [] and commercial support available.
 - [] active technical contributors
+- [] Companies paying people to use the programming language
+- [] Companies paying people to work on the programming language/oss project